www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                 * [x] Remove afterRemovalSubscriber and subscribeToAfterRemoval.
             * [x] Note why beforeRemovalSubscriber is used.
             * [x] Execute JMH test in daily CI.
-            * [ ] Check performance without runtime checks.
+            * [x] Check performance without runtime checks. -> This is already the case via the current IDE config.
-            * [ ] Show warning in editor, if runtime checks are enabled.
-            * [ ] Consider fast alternative runtime checks for checks that have very little effect.
     * [ ] Check modification counts.
+    * [ ] INLINE_STANDARD_FACTORIES does not seem to be active.
+    * [ ] A table's removeAny of the first then constraint node majorly worsens the runtime performance.
+    * [ ] The lookup system is crazy.
     * [ ] If necessary, consider bulk adds and removes for constraint nodes and tables.
+    * [ ] Do bulk adds between problems of the composed problem.
+        * [ ] Are the problems inside an editor connected at all yet?
 * [ ] The Gel editor CSV import and output is not working.
 * [ ] Support complex problems with the default optimization.
     * [x] Define EditorOptimization interface.